 Consenting to a Medical Procedure in New South Wales

-- The nature of your medical problem;
+- The nature of the medical problem;

-- How they plan to treat it;
+- How they propose to treat it;

 - The likely cost of the procedure.